MichaelDesjardins74/MichaelDesjardins74/README.md

 ### 💡 Fun Facts About Me

-- 🎸 Audio engineer with a passion for live music technology
+- 🎸 Audio engineer and Musician with music out on all platforms
 - 🐕 Pet waste removal entrepreneur (yes, really!)
 - ⛓️ Web3 enthusiast exploring the future of decentralized tech
 - 🔧 Love building things with my hands — from code to 3D-printed enclosures